The Human Services Program is an option provided through the Psychology Department.

 Human Services Program Mission

 It is the mission of the Human Services Program to provide students with a quality human services education.
-Students graduating from the program will acquire the knowledge and skills necessary for entry-level jobs at a wide variety of local, county, and state agencies, or for transfer to a four-year school for completion of a Bachelor’s Degree.
-Brookdale Community College has several articulation agreements with area colleges and universities, making the transfer quite seamless.
+Students graduating from the program will acquire the knowledge and skills necessary for entry-level work with clients of diverse background at a wide variety of human services agencies, or for transfer to a four-year institution for completion of a Bachelor’s Degree.

 Human Services Program Vision

-The vision of the Program flows from its mission and includes the following:
+The vision of the Program flows from its mission and sets forth the following goals:

 Fitness for the Profession Policy